Carbon credit: green illusion or real solution?

 Any company that has considered its environmental impact has already taken an interest in the Carbon Credits mechanism.

 At the center of attention for several years now, the carbon market has been plagued by scandals on both the demand side (accusations of greenwashing, incentives to pollute more) and the supply side (unviable projects, weak certification criteria).
 The positive impact of certain carbon credits, even though certified, has even been called into question.
-This is notably the case for Verra REDD+ carbon credits.
+This is particularly true of Verra REDD+ carbon credits.

-Carbon credits remain one of the pillars of the Net Zero initiative, which aims to achieve carbon neutrality on a global scale and is supported by recognized players such as SBTi and the Net Zero Initiative.
+Carbon credits remain one of the pillars of Net Zero, which aims to achieve carbon neutrality on a global scale, and supported by recognized players such as the SBTi and the Net Zero Initiative.
 It is therefore difficult today to make sense of all this information.

 How do carbon credits really work?
 Is it still a viable tool in a decarbonization strategy?
 Can it be exclusive?